singularlogic/mitigate-documentation/docs/b_threats.rst

 Declaring a new Threat
 --------
-- in order to declare a new threat several consecutive steps have to be undertaken .
+- In order to declare a new threat several consecutive steps have to be undertaken .

 - Initially the user must login.